TypiCMS/Forum/README.md

 # Forum

 A forum with categories, discussions and posts.
+Currently in Beta.

 ## Installation